 Andy Warhol’s Frankenstein (1973).
 Also known as Flesh for Frankenstein.
 An homage to and parody of old-school Italian filmmaking, Warhol’s Grand Guignol sex and gore fest stars Udo Kier stars as Baron Frankenstein,a man obsessed with creating a master race through zombie eugenics.
 Or something.
 Incest, dismemberment, and general wackiness ensue.

-Most In-Your-Face Moment: A gory 3-D POV shot of entrails spilling through a sewer grate helped earn this one infamy and an X rating.
+Most In-Your-Face Moment: A gory 3-D POV shot of entrails spilling through a sewer grate earned this one infamy and an X rating.

 Disco Dolls in Hot Skin (1977).
-Though not the first 3-D porn movie ever made, it was one of the earliest, and certainly one of the most well-known, thanks in part to its being revived on the art house/midnight movie circuit a few years ago.
+Though not the first 3-D porn movie made, it was one of the earliest, and certainly one of the most well-known thanks in part to a revival on the art-house/midnight movie circuit a few years ago.
 Believe it or not, it’s based on Casablanca.